Aspen Bolete

 Similar Species

-Orange-capped, scaber-stalked mushrooms in North America have often been identified as Red-Capped Scaber Stalk (Leccinum aurantiacum), even in printed guides and on popular mushroom Websites.
+Orange-capped, scaber-stalked mushrooms in North America have often been identified as Red-Capped Scaber Stalk (Leccinum aurantiacum), both in printed guides and on popular mushroom websites.
 However, recent DNA analysis suggests that Red-Capped Scaber Stalk is a European species that does not occur in North America.
 Those orange-capped misidentifications associated with broadleaved trees are most likely Aspen Bolete.

 Habitat and Hosts